Rohit2706/E-Voting-System-using-Blockchain/readme.md

 4. Distributed and P2P Network
 5. Security and Anonymity

-Democracy is the best form of government, while many argue, might be true in theory.
-However, it creates another set of problems like-
+Democracy is the best form of government while many argue might be true in theory, it creates another set of problems in the real world like-
 1. Delay in results
 2. Vote Tampering
 3. Threat to security and privacy